enjaku4/kreds/README.md

 **`Kreds.show`**

-Returns all credentials as a hash with symbolized keys.
 Useful for debugging and exploring available credentials in the Rails console.

 **Returns:** Hash containing all credentials